Constructive dismissal in UK law

 What is fair process?

 Following the basic process of investigation, hearing and appeal may be enough to demonstrate fair process.
 However, the quality of the questioning, listening and understanding within these processes are the real tests of fairness.
 Also, don’t forget that employers need to ensure that they understand when representation should be offered and what constitutes adequate notice of proceedings.
-Accurate documentation and, most importantly, an open mind, is essential to avoid unfair dismissal.
+Accurate documentation and, most importantly, an open mind are essential to avoid claims of unfair dismissal.

 Do you and your managers have the skills to manage difficult situations?
 Is it time to review your policies and train your managers to build that confidence?